-This chapter describes the proposed changes to the current reactive power and voltage control service.
+This chapter describes the proposed changes to the current MVAr service.
 The topics that will be discussed are the following:

 - 1. Activation control - 2.
 Penalty system - 3.
 Communication between Elia and the Market Parties - 4.
 Indication of the need for the MVAr service - 5.
 Price setting for the MVAr service - 6.
 Participation of non active power related assets - 7.
 Compensator mode - 8.
 Change in the application of the MVAr tariffs - 9.
-Furthering the technology neutrality of the Terms and Conditions - 10.
+Furthering the technology neutrality of the T&C VSP - 10.
 Participation of non-mandatory units